Thai Massage Training Questions And Answers

 Q: Thai Massage has a bit of a seedy reputation in some places, especially in Europe.
 How do you react to that?

-A: The answer to this statement is that the real message which is coming through this: “My Thai Massage is just not good enough and therefore I cannot convincingly attract clients to it.”
+A: The answer to this statement is that the real message that is coming through is this: “My Thai Massage is just not good enough and therefore I cannot convincingly attract clients to it.”

 Q: What’s so special about Heavenly Head Massage?

 The secret is that this modality combines bodywork with energy techniques.
-It is so gentle and non invasive and profound that clients absolutely love it.
-I really does feel heavenly!
+It is so gentle and non-invasive and profound that clients absolutely love it.
+It really does feel heavenly!

 Q: What’s the difference between your Thai Massage course and your Thai Massage therapy courses?